Rocktype Sandstone (hard)

 Altitude 190m a.s.l

 Marti Hallett on Sign of the Times (7a) Abbey Buttress © Mark Glaister

 Visible from M4 as you pass the Port Talbot steelworks.
 Exposed position can make it cold on windy days; sunny in the afternoon.
 Solid rock, a three-star crag, with routes up to 20m.
 A good spread among the grades.

-M4 junction 30: head for the steelworks.
+M4 junction 40: head for the steelworks.
 At the traffic lights turn L. Pass Old Surgery pub on R and turn L up The Incline road, opposite.
-Follow past a school (under motorway).
+At the RH bend at the top, go under the M4, up Inkerman Road.
 Park carefully on the side of the road leading up to the bungalows.
-The Grass at the top,opposite the bungalows in now part of the gardens ( dont think tyre marks would be appriciated)
+The Grass at the top opposite the bungalows is now part of the gardens (tyre marks not appreciated)

 |Port Talbot's answer to Millstone.
 The rock is as solid and the cracks as hard as gritstone.

 We spent a good hour whacking a path up to the crag.
 Follow the path below the crag to where the quarry peters out.
 Follow the bushwhacked path up a rising line back towards the crag.|